reemster123/MendixSprintrAutomationLibWithApis/ReadMe.txt

     "pgAdminPass": "yourPgAdminPass"
 }

-yourMendixApiKey = you can create one via these steps: https://docs.mendix.com/developerportal/mendix-profile/#api-key [IP-localhost] = most of the time 127.0.0.1, but you can find this number by launching pgAdmin in the webbrowser and clicking on the url.
+yourMendixApiKey = you can create one via these steps: https://docs.mendix.com/developerportal/mendix-profile/#api-key Please note that you have to check the checkbox for api rights on the security/nodepermissions page of your app in the sprintr environment.
+[IP-localhost] = most of the time 127.0.0.1, but you can find this number by launching pgAdmin in the webbrowser and clicking on the url.
 [port] = launch pgAdmin in the webbrowser, click on the url.
 Some numbers will appear in the url on the place where [port] stands in the example above.
 [key] = launch pgAdmin, enter password.
 Then go to cookies in your browser for this page.
 Copy the value for PGADMIN_INT_KEY